Cement is responsible for over 7% of global emissions, producing 2.5 billion tonnes of CO2 every year, understand the problem in full here.

 Instead of relying on capturing carbon during the cement production process, Ecocem has developed ACT, a breakthrough, scalable, low carbon cement technology which radically reduces the CO2 being released in the first place.
 It does this by minimising the amount of clinker used to manufacture cement and maximising the amount of low carbon cementitious alternatives instead.

 ACT technology will accelerate access to scalable low-carbon, low-clinker, cost competitive cement technology for the cement and concrete industries.
 It has been subject to extensive technical validation and successfully demonstrated in industrial trials.
-A CE mark is expected in early-2024, first commercial applications will follow shortly thereafter, and full market access will follow by 2025 in the European markets.
+The technology has recently achieved an ETA (European Technical Assessment), which proved ACT’s safety and performance.
+This independent assessment is a critical step towards a CE mark, which we expect later in the year.
+First commercial applications will follow shortly thereafter, and full market access will follow by 2026 in the European markets.
+This will enable the introduction of this new low carbon cement throughout Europe.

 To facilitate the rapid decarbonisation of the global cement industry, Ecocem will work closely with cement producers and make the technology as widely available as possible on an economically advantageous basis.
 The broad adoption of ACT is as being essential to achieving 1.5°C compliance and look forward to working with the cement industry to make this a reality.